StephDeming/stock-analysis/README.md

 # stock-analysis
 **#Overview**

 Helping a client with a more efficient data colletion for a large dataset spanning two years(2017 and 2018).
-The goal was to loop through the dataset once and resive a faster result than with the initial coding.
+The goal was to loop through the dataset once and recieve a faster result than with the initial coding.

 **#Comparison**